musetronstar/wa/README.md

     S 2013-05-13-07:32:07 http://www.hypermega.com

 The 'S' indicates a single file download.
-An 'M' would indicated a mirrored download.
+An 'M' indicates a mirrored download.

 Enjoy...